I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaupropsinpropspec~r1.md

 <p>This function returns <b>TRUE</b> as soon as it finds one of the property specification IDs given in the <i>pProps</i> array in the <i>pPropSpecs</i> array.
 If the function is unable to find any of the listed property specification IDs in that array, it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>The <b>wiauPropsInPropSpec</b> function finds one or more property specification IDs within an array of property specification IDs.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550171">wiauPropInPropSpec</a>, can be used to find a single property specification ID within such an array.</p>

-<p>The <b>wiauPropsInPropSpec</b> function finds one or more property specification IDs within an array of property specification IDs.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550171">wiauPropInPropSpec</a>, can be used to find a single property specification ID within such an array.</p>
+A related function, <a href="..\wiautil\nf-wiautil-wiaupropinpropspec.md">wiauPropInPropSpec</a>, can be used to find a single property specification ID within such an array.</p>

 ## -requirements
 <table>